 Development of media institutions, texts, and audiences across a number of Latin American countries; focus on broadcast media (radio and television) and situates them within larger historical context of 20th- and 21st-century Latin America; readings, discussions, and assignments with particular attention to influence of U.S. corporate and state interests on Latin American media; debates over cultural dependency, globalization, and hybridity in region.
 Same as COMM:2052.

 LAS:2311 Music of Latin America and the Caribbean3 s.h.

 Folk and popular musical traditions and their social contexts in Latin America, the Caribbean; listening skills; video/film screenings.
-GE: Literary, Visual, and Performing Arts; Values, Society, and Diversity.
+GE: Literary, Visual, and Performing Arts; Values and Culture.
 Same as MUS:2311.